 On the sales end, this means measuring the leads that convert and adjusting the MQLs so that new leads resemble existing customers.

 It may also mean adjusting your process; tools like Pipedrive’s Contacts Timeline can show you what activities prompted a lead to convert, so you can duplicate the process with other, similar leads.

-If you’re not getting good leads from marketing, maybe the lead generation forms on your site don’t match your needs.
+If you’re not getting good leads from marketing, maybe the web forms on your site don’t match your needs.